yshe317/-/soft2201/Design pattern.md

 ## Observer
 week9
 Define a one-to-many dependency between objects so that when one object changes state, all its dependentsare notified and updated automatically
+#### Applicability
+- An abstraction has two aspects, one dependent on the other
+- A change to one object requires changing others, and it’s not clear how many objects need to be changed
+- An object should be able to notify other objects without making assumptions about who these objects are
 #### structure
 ![[Pasted image 20201126132720.png]]